-That is a pity, we believe at the Refugee Talent Hub.
+That is a pity, we believe at Refugee Talent Hub.
 After all, work is about more than just making money.
-Having a job also means structure, social contacts and gives you the feeling of being needed and belonging.
+Having a job also means structure and social contacts - and it gives you the feeling of being needed and belonging.
 Moreover, using your talent, knowledge and craftsmanship is in the interest of yourself, the employer and society.
 In other words, for the sake of all of us.

-That is why the Refugee Talent Hub - an employer initiative - brings you together with employers.
-A job opportunity starts with a meeting.
+That is why Refugee Talent Hub - an employer initiative - brings you together with employers.
+Because a job opportunity starts with a meeting.

 You can find the complete range of our Dutch and English-speaking events here.
 Our activities are informal, practical and take place in the workplace.
 We work closely with employers who are looking for interesting candidates and with civil society organizations such as the Council for Refugees and the Foundation for Refugee Students UAF.
 You can find our activities throughout the Netherlands, from Amsterdam to Arnhem.

 During our workshops you work together with an employer and other refugees on your professional skills.
-This includes taking a LinkedIn workshop, job application training or building a website course.
-This is an accessible way for employers to get to know you and to see whether you might fit in with the organization.
+Options include taking a LinkedIn workshop, job application training or building a website.
+This is an accessible way for employers to get to know you and to see whether you might fit with the organization.

-During this meeting, your personal meeting with one or more employers is central.
-We meet with a small group (with five people or more) or organize a large event (with about a hundred people).
+This is all about a personal meeting with one or more employers.
+We meet with a small group (around five to ten people) or organize a large event (with about a hundred people).
 Our meet-and-greets are informal and practical: they are all about doing something together.
 So we break a business case with financial service providers, we bake bread with bakers and we drill and tinker with a technical installation company.
-Come and join us.

 In a crash course of several weeks or months, you will learn useful skills such as programming or dealing with popular control programs.
 These "classes" increase your job prospects and help participating employers to recruit interesting candidates.